peterpandayang/EventHandlingSystem/README.md

 C. Questions:
-1. What are your design consideration?
+1. What are your design consideration? <br />
 Ans: Before I implement this structure, the first thing that I think most inportant is that the data has to be correctly transferred to server and that why I use socket; Also I realize since there could be many other information be transferred to server, I could use Google Protocol buffer to make it easier; besides,